Quarterly Report of the Chief Executive Officer of ARPANSA - January to March 2019

 The Minister for Health has authorised ARPANSA officers to issue import and export permits under Regulation 4R of the Customs (Prohibited Imports) Regulations 1956 and Regulation 9AD of the Customs (Prohibited Exports) Regulations 1958.
 Permits ensure that radioactive material entering and exiting the country is subject to appropriate regulatory control.
 This includes that the end user is authorised to deal with the material, and that it is subject to appropriate safety and security provisions en route and at its final destination.
 This material is used for a wide range of medical, industrial and scientific purposes.
 The efficient movement of nuclear medicine internationally is particularly important to ensure that patients receive appropriate imaging and therapy, while maintaining effective regulatory oversight of such material.

 Transport of radioactive material

-ARPANSA’s international engagement provides the agency with the means of influencing the international radiation protection and nuclear safety and security framework, and for taking stock of international developments.
-ARPANSA’s regulatory framework and radiation protection standards are based on international risk assessments and best practice.
-It strengthens ARPANSA’s engagement with domestic stakeholders in order to grow awareness and collaboration on national interests and policy objectives.
-The following is a summary of key international engagement activities undertaken in this quarter.
+ARPANSA’s international engagement provides the agency with the means of influencing the international radiation protection and nuclear safety and security framework, and for taking stock of international developments to ensure ARPANSA’s regulatory framework and radiation protection standards are based on international best practice.
+The following is a summary of key international engagement this quarter.

-Comprehensive Nuclear-Test‐Ban Treaty Organization (CTBTO) 50th Session of Working Group B, 12-23 March 2018, Vienna, Austria
+52nd Session of the Comprehensive Nuclear-Test-Ban Treaty Organisation (CTBTO) Working Group B, 25 March to 5 April 2019, Vienna, Austria

 Details of directions given by the Minister